Popular

 Key information

-Council taxAsk agent
+Council tax: Ask agent

 Features and description

-Situated within this heart of this well-served and convenient village, Crown Farm House is a beautifully presented Grade II listed house, the core dates to the late 15th-century with 16th-century additions, built of traditional timber-frame construction with Suffolk pink lime-rendered elevations under a peg-tiled roofline.
+Situated within the heart of this well-served and convenient village, Crown Farm House is a beautifully presented Grade II listed house, the core dates to the late 15th-century with 16th-century additions, built of traditional timber-frame construction with Suffolk pink lime-rendered elevations under a peg-tiled roofline.

-The first floor is accessed via two staircases, the well-proportioned principal bedroom features further exposed timbers, as well as historic plaster mouldings around its fireplace.
-There are views of the garden and an en suite bathroom, whilst the adjoining double bedroom is currently set up as a dressing room with built-in wardrobes.
+The first-floor is accessed via two staircases, the well-proportioned principal bedroom features further exposed timbers, as well as historic plaster mouldings around its fireplace.

-The central double bedroom overlooks the front gardens and links across to the rear landing with doors to the family bath/shower room and the fourth bedroom which links beyond to a dressing room/5th bedroom.
+There are views of the garden, and an en suite bathroom, whilst the adjoining double bedroom is currently set up as a dressing room with built-in wardrobes.
+The central double bedroom overlooks the front gardens and links across to the rear landing with doors to the family bath/shower room and the fourth bedroom which links beyond to a playroom/5th bedroom.

 Outside